Kirsten West: Godmother of Southern Rock

 Capitol Theatre: Let’s Do Something

-Like many grand theaters, the Capitol had slipped into disrepair.
-By the time Kirsten showed up, the place was surviving on charm and patchwork repairs — long on history, short on vision.
+By the time Kirsten showed up, the place was gorgeous and long on history, but short on vision.

 “I wasn’t hired to save the theater,” she told Macon Magazine, “but that’s basically what ended up happening.”